 Although graduate school involves a great deal of devotion to studying, research, and practice, you are also encouraged to become involved in local and national organizations.
 You will find it valuable to become "student affiliates" of professional organizations, in order to articulate/enhance your professional identity and benefit from distributed information.
 You frequently receive organizational newsletters and major journals at low cost.
 Membership also enables you to attend conferences supported by these organizations.
 The American Psychological Association and the American Psychological Society provide attractive discounts on periodicals and books.
-Other frequent affiliations include: Association for Behavior and Cognitive Therapies, the Southeastern Psychology (Division 53 of APA), Society of Pediatric Psychology (Division 54 of APA), Society of Pediatric Psychological Association.
+Other frequent affiliations include: Association for Behavior and Cognitive Therapies, the Society of Clinical Child and Adolescent Psychology (Division 53 of APA), Society of Pediatric Psychology (Division 54 of APA), Southeastern Psychological Association, and the Alabama Psychological Association.
 Ask faculty and peers to what professional organizations they belong.